 - Commercial Services Portfolio;

 - Communities Portfolio;

 - Eden Development Portfolio;

 - Housing and Health Portfolio;

 - Leader Portfolio;

-- Resources Portfolio; and

-- · Services Portfolio.
+- Resources Portfolio; and - Services Portfolio.

 The approved budgets are set out by Portfolio; the budget book published on the Council's website contains the details of which service areas are covered by which Portfolio.
 Portfolio holders are held accountable for budgets in their area and are involved in review and sign off through the budget process.
 These are the operating segments that the Cost of Services in the Comprehensive Income and Expenditure Statement are reported in.
 Although the Council has opportunities through its resilient financial position, there are significant risks and uncertainties over the medium term.
-These include but are not limited to Covid-19, Local Government Reorganisation and the Central Government Fairer Funding Review.
-The Annual Governance Statement attached to these Financial Statements deals with risk and opportunities in more detail.

 The Council operates within legislative constraints and is committed to deliver key services as set down by Central Government.
 This has a major influence over what the Council does, how it does it and the resources it receives and can generate.

 Central Government had been conducting a 'Fairer Funding' review, a major re-assessment of how to share out resources within Local Government, based upon the retention of business rates.
 If implemented it could have a significant impact on the Council's financial resources but it has now been delayed until at least 2023/24.
-The major reason for the delays is a combination of Brexit and the Covid-19 pandemic.
+The major reason for the delays is a combination of Brexit and the Covid19 pandemic.
 The financial landscape is now completely different to when the review was first started and there are some doubts as to whether the principle of funding Local Government through retained business rates is now sustainable.
-Whatever the future outcome the Covid-19 pandemic and its impact on the economy will undoubtedly mean that the Councils finances will remain under pressure and the Council will have to respond through the flexibility of the organisation.
+Whatever the future outcome the Covid19 pandemic and its impact on the economy will undoubtedly mean that the Councils finances will remain under pressure and the Council will have to respond through the transformation of the organisation.